 Koukaki / Makrigianni

-- Near Acropolis, slightly more local
+- Near the Acropolis, slightly more local feel

-- Excellent value
+- Excellent value for what you get

 Psyrri

-- Central, artsy, nightlife access
+- Central, artsy, nightlife at your doorstep

-- Walking distance to sites
+- Walking distance to all sites

 What to Avoid#